Skip to Content

 Sherwin Williams Sea Salt

 One of the most popular colors out there is Sea Salt by Sherwin Williams.
-It’s a gorgeous blue-green color that when used in the right room can stand out and be the star of the show, or be a perfect neutral back drop for your amazing furnishings.
+It’s a gorgeous blue-green color that when used in the right room can stand out and be the star of the show, or be a perfect neutral backdrop for your amazing furnishings.

-In my last house, I had my kid’s full bathroom remodeled by Simple Bath.
-If you live in the Central Ohio area I highly recommend them.
 This is not a paid plug at all, they had the whole bathroom gutted and redone in 4 days.
 It was a little pricey but soooo convenient!
 And they did a great job.

 When we did that reno I knew I wanted the walls to be painted Sea Salt.
 I remember when we sat down to discuss what we wanted in the bathroom and she got to paint colors I just blurted it out, LOL.
 I think she liked that I knew exactly what I wanted though.

-Unfortunately, I couldn’t find any photos of the bathroom.
-But I will show you plenty here today that should give you a good idea of how it looks.
+Unfortunately, I couldn’t find any photos of the bathroom, but I will show you plenty here today that should give you a good idea of how it looks.

 What is the LRV of Sea Salt?